swo/16s-book/manuscript/sec04.md

 into OTUs, since the unique sequences are, in a sense, the best information you have about those organisms.

-[^philo]: There is a [fun review](http://www.jstor.org/stable/10.1086/506237) of the different ways ecological units are viewed from ontological and functional perspectives.
+[^philo]: There is a [fun review](http://www.jstor.org/stable/10.1086/506237) (jstor:10.1086/506237) of the different ways ecological units are viewed from ontological and functional perspectives.

 Regardless of how you call OTUs, I think you should call them in a way that doesn't throw away information that could be useful or interesting.
 Only throw away information that you are sure you won't find interesting for *any* downstream analysis.
-You might be able to tell that I think that OTUs are often called too liberally early on.
-Having these reduced chunks of information can make it easier to think about your data, but beware: you want those chunks to be meaningful and the best information you have to answer the questions you want to answer.
+Clustering your sequences into a small number of OTUs can make it easier to think about your data, but beware: you want those clusters to be meaningful.
+You want them to be the called in the way that makes them most useful for answering the question you want to answer.

 ## OTU calling is not the same as lineage assignment